Imonda/lore/README.md

 ## Exporting conversations

-Go to **Settings → Export** to download all your conversations as a ZIP file.
+Go to **Settings → Export conversations** to download all your conversations as a ZIP file.

 Two modes are available:

 - **Plaintext** — human-readable JSON, no password required.
 Use for backups you want to read directly or migrate elsewhere.
 - **Encrypted** — AES-256-GCM, protected by a password you choose.
 The server never sees the password or the plaintext.
 Use for long-term backups or moving data between Lore instances.

+### Stats report

+**Settings → Export stats report** downloads a lightweight JSON summary of your archive — conversation count, message count, active days, per-source breakdown, and activity data.
+No conversation content is included.
+Useful for analytics or migrating metadata without exposing your archive.

+---

+## Archive overview

+The main screen shows a dashboard of your archive:

+- **Conversations** — total number of imported conversations
+- **Messages** — total number of messages across all conversations
+- **Active days** — number of days on which at least one conversation took place
+- **Avg msg / conv** — average number of messages per conversation
+- **Sources** — breakdown by AI (Claude, ChatGPT, Gemini) with percentage bars
+- **Activity heatmap** — last 12 months of activity, one cell per day
+- **Recently added** — latest imported conversations with source, date, and message count

 ---